Hide Table of Contents

 Redundancy, flexibility and (somewhat) high availability are also desirable, and are being implemented by baby steps (I already have an UPS, gift from a friend, but I still need to buy new power cells!).

-One requirement for the Federation is easy moving.
+One requirement for the Confederation is easy moving.
 I need to be able to physically move the whole thing to a new address (momentarily or permanently) at will and without too much harass.

 This is interesting because eventually the thing will be used on some retro event I used to attend, and so the whole mess must be, somehow, portable.